jamsocket/botsh/README.md

 `botsh` attaches a chat agent to a Docker container running Ubuntu.
 This effectively gives the agent access to the entire [apt](https://wiki.debian.org/Apt) universe.

-Even well-meaning agents are prone to do unexpected things, so `botsh` limits the filesystem access of the agent to the filesystem it is invoked in.
+Even well-meaning agents are prone to do unexpected things. `botsh` limits the blast radius by exposing only the current directory to the container.

 ## Demo